Off-Narrative-Labs/Tuxedo/README.md

 There is an example node built with the Tuxedo template runtime.
 Because Tuxedo is primarily a runtime development framework, there is not much interesting or unique to Tuxedo to see in this crate.
 It is mostly a copy from the popular [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template/tree/main/node).

+#### Database

+PR [#136](https://github.com/Off-Narrative-Labs/Tuxedo/pull/136) removed RocksDB for ParityDB.
+This choice is unopinionated, it was made simply because RocksDB takes longer time to compile and adds unnecessary dependencies for our current use case.
+Developers are free to use any database they want.

 ### Wallet

 The repo contains a CLI cryptocurrency wallet that works with the template node in the `wallet` directory.